lsst-sqre/safir/docs/user-guide/pydantic-schema-manager.rst

 .. code-block:: python

-   import asyncio

-   from dataclasses_avroschema.pydantic import AvroBaseModel from safir.kafka import (
+   from dataclasses_avroschema.pydantic import AvroBaseModel
-       SchemaManagerSettings,
-       PydanticSchemaManager,
-   )
-   from schema_registry.client import AsyncSchemaRegistryClient

-   async def main() -> None:
-       # Construct a manager
-       config = SchemaManagerSettings()
-       registry = AsyncSchemaRegistryClient(**config.to_registry_params())
-       manager = PydanticSchemaManager(registry=registry, suffix=config.suffix)

    # Define a model
    class MyModel(AvroBaseModel):
        field1: int = Field(default=0)
        field2: str

    # Register your model, which will:
    #
    # * Create the schema in the registry if it doesn't exist
    # * Create a new version of the schema in the registry if this model has
    #   changed since the last time it was registered
    # * Do nothing if the schema already exists in the registry and the
    #   model hasn't changed.
    await manager.register(MyModel)

    # Serialize an instance
    instance = MyModel(field1=1, field2="woohoo!")
    avro: bytes = manager.serialize(instance)

-   asyncio.run(main())

 You probably want to register all of your models at the start of your application so that: